#1 These are not movie-quality visuals

 The movie tries to go for that anime-style realism that means you get washed-out colors and drab sceneries.
 The film enjoys shots of greyish apartment complexes, underlit classrooms, and even has a big chunk of its runtime take place in an old shed.
 The result is a film that just looks boring; it lacks colors, interesting lighting, or even the directing skill to make the look work.
 The exception here are the scenes taking place underground, where the industrial look leads to some admittedly nice backgrounds.

-On top of this, there are many smaller annoyances I encountered, like how the movie lingers on unimpressive shots for what feels like eons or little animation mistakes like how the fire escapes on the apartment buildings.
+On top of this, there are many smaller annoyances I encountered, like how the movie lingers on unimpressive shots for what feels like eons or little animation mistakes like how the fire escapes on the apartment buildings don’t reach all the way to higher floors.
 Most obnoxious of all are the blooming beams of light, which the movie loves to use whenever it wants scenes to feel prettier.

 In a year that also saw anime movies like The Wind Rises, Little Witch Academia, the third Berserk movie, and Madoka Magica: Rebellion, I would be feeling severely ripped off had I seen Patema Inverted in a cinema.